Render engine comparison – Redshift, Arnold, Octane, Cycles 4D (UPDATED 2021)

 This article is my personal opinion, this question comes up a lot, so I’m going to try break it down here.

-I wrote this article quite some time ago, now I’m coming back to update it and i decided to add a bit more about what you should pay attention to when picking a render engine, rather than just listing off pro’s and cons.
+I wrote this article quite some time ago, now I’m coming back to update it and I decided to add a bit more about what you should pay attention to when picking a render engine, rather than just listing off pro’s and cons.
+(Since they change quite often)

 Animation vs stills